ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which architecture should the solutions architect choose that provides high availability?

 - A. Create an Auto Scaling group that uses three instances across each of two Regions.
-- B. Modify the Auto Scaling group to use three instances across each of two Availability Zones.
+- ==B. Modify the Auto Scaling group to use three instances across each of two Availability Zones.==
 - C. Create an Auto Scaling template that can be used to quickly create more instances in another Region.
 - D. Change the ALB in front of the Amazon EC2 instances in a round-robin configuration to balance traffic to the web tier.